nsnyder/setting-up-my-computer/Mac/Programming.md

 brew install tmux
 ```

-I recommend adding it's configuration in the expected location by linking to
-the config in this repo.
+The config should already be linked to the one in this repo:
 ```
-ln -s /Users/nathan/projects/setting-up-my-computer/Mac/src/.tmux.conf /Users/nathan/.tmux.conf
+/dotfiles/.tmux.conf => /Users/nathan/.tmux.conf
 ```

 ### Handy Commands